 - USDA “Guaranteed” Loans are the most popular.

-Guaranteed USDA home loans are the most popular 0% down rural-development mortgage option because they make homeownership possible for countless first-time buyer applicants.
-Single-family USDA rural development loans are available for families with income that’s less than 115 percent of the median income for the local area for the property.
+Guaranteed USDA mortgages are the most popular rural development 0% down mortgage option because open the door to homeownership for countless first-time buyer applicants.
+Single-family USDA rural development loans are available for families with income less than 115 percent of the median area income where the property is located.
 You don’t even have to be a 1st time home buyer to get a USDA loan, anyone is eligible who meets program guidelines.

 - USDA “Direct” Loans are for lower income borrowers.